FOUR SPEED FAN CIRCUITRY SIMPLIFIED

 such that the radiator will heat up past the setting you want for the

-fan to come on, so it comes on late, and then delay the fan from
+fan to come on, so then it comes on late, and then it will delay the

-shutting down as the radiator temp reduces, causing wide swings of the
+shutting down as the radiator temps reduce, causing wide swings of the

 accurately dial in your on/off settings.
 It's just bad.
 Don't do that.

 DO THIS: The probes that come

 with these units